alibaba/AICITY2024_Track2_AliOpenTrek_CityLLaVA/README.md

 ## Block-Expansion

-    We use the[block expansion](https://github.com/TencentARC/LLaMA-Pro.git) to fine-tune the VLMs.
+We use the [block expansion](https://github.com/TencentARC/LLaMA-Pro.git) to fine-tune the VLMs.
 8~16 blocks are suggested for balancing the  performance and efficiency.
 We add 12 blcoks to the original llava-1.6-34b. the llava-1.6-34b-12block model could be created by these steps:

 1. Download the [llava-1.6-34b](https://huggingface.co/liuhaotian/llava-v1.6-34b) model to `./models`, and add block with this script: